Discover Top 10 BioTech Industry Trends & Innovations in 2023

 Click to download

-Interested to explore all 4 300+ BioTech startups & scaleups?
+Interested in exploring all 4000+ biotech startups & scaleups?

 1. Artificial Intelligence

 AI enables biotechnology startups to automate a wide range of processes, helping them scale up their operations.
 For instance, biopharma startups leverage AI to speed up the drug discovery process, screening biomarkers as well as scraping through the scientific literature to discover novel products.
-Image classification algorithms allow rapid detection of different traits, such as cancer cells from medical scans or crop disease symptoms from leaf images.
-Further, startups are leveraging deep learning to analyze microbiomes, screen phenotypes, and develop rapid diagnostics.
+Image classification algorithms are employed for the swift detection of traits, such as symptoms of crop diseases in leaf images or cancer cells in medical scans.

 Arpeggio Bio develops Ribonucleic Acid (RNA) platform